-- Low Pass Filter kit (bands 2200m to 6m)

-- Si5351A Synthesiser kit

-- OCXO/Si5351A Synthesiser kit

-- Relay-switched LPF kit

-- QLG1 GPS receiver kit
+- This Ultimate3S assembly manual - Low Pass Filter kit (bands 2200m to 6m) - Si5351A Synthesiser kit - OCXO/Si5351A Synthesiser kit (if you will use this option) - Relay-switched LPF kit (if you will use this option) - QLG1 GPS receiver kit (if you will use this option)

 Recommended approach to building the kit: This is a simple design but there are a large number of features which provide a great deal of flexibility.
 Read this WHOLE manual and understand it!
-Follow the construction section to build the kit
+Follow the construction section to build the kit.

-This assembly manual must be read in conjunction with the operation manual for your kit!
+This assembly manual must be read in conjunction with the operation manual!